 That’s exactly what happened in 2019 with WhatsApp in Lebanon.
 A government plan to implement a $0.20 charge on calls made with WhatsApp (as well as other services that use a voice-over-internet protocol, like FaceTime) ignited mass protests and was hastily withdrawn by the administration.
 Of course, the so-called “WhatsApp tax” was not the only trigger — the protests were the culmination of growing Lebanese frustration about government mismanagement — but the fact that WhatsApp sparked the backlash shows just how important a role the app plays in peoples’ lives.

 And it’s not just Lebanon.
-With more than 2 billion users across 180 countries, WhatsApp is the most popular messaging app in the world and the messaging market leader in 133 countries — outperforming competitors Facebook Messenger and WeChat.
+With more than 2 billion users across 180 countries, WhatsApp is the most popular messaging app in the world and the messaging market leader in all but 25 of the world's countries — outperforming competitors Facebook Messenger and WeChat.

 People use WhatsApp to communicate with friends and family, get updates from community organizations, and — increasingly — to connect with brands and businesses.
 Since the launch of WhatsApp Business in January 2018, more than 5 million businesses have started using the platform “to support customers, grow their businesses, and serve their communities all over the world,” according to WhatsApp.
 The tool has taken off — especially in markets where WhatsApp is the communication platform of choice.